naistangz/Technical_Training/docs/Week2_SQL/sql.md

 - The relationship between data is also stored in the form of tables.
 - SQL statements are used to retrieve and update data in a database
 - SQL operates through simple, declarative statements.
 This keeps data accurate and secure, and it helps maintain the integrity of databases, regardless of size.

+**What is a database?**
+- An organised repository of data in order to efficiently retrieve data
 ---
 ## List of common SQL Commands ##